bpshparis/ma/README.md

 Copy urls columns content.
 It should be something like **mylastname-mycompagny.eu-de.mybluemix.net**.

-Paste it in a web browser and check application is running :
+Paste it in a new tab of your web browser and check application is running

 Click on ![](res/envelope.png) to upload sample attached documents in Discovery Collection and get sample mails.